Supercolony-net/openbrush-contracts/examples/proxy/psp22_upgradeable/README.md

 Implementation of [PSP22](https://github.com/w3f/PSPs/blob/master/PSPs/psp-22.md) token standard in Polkadot blockchain.

-This contract is a part of contract upgradability example.
+This contract is a part of contract upgradeability example.
 To make this contract upgradeable `initialize` method was implemented.